crazycodenaut/jump/README.md

 and will print:
 `Episode 2: 0 0.3`

 This example is straightforward but I think there is promise.
-In order to begin using it there is a single line of code required:
+In order to begin using it there is a single line of code required in your static Main method (or really, whatever method you have declared as your entry point).

 ```C#
 Jump.Start(args, typeof(Program));